-We might meet someone or have a friend who seems very different every time we see them - they might seem to hold one view of themselves at one time, but a contrasting one in a different context.
+We might have a friend who seems very different every time we see them.
+Perhaps they seem to hold one view of themselves at one time, but a contrasting one in a different context.
 If we disagree with them, they might feel rejected or very insulted, becoming hostile or adversarial in the face of a challenging difference.

 It can often be very hard to maintain a relationship with people who have an unstable sense of identity.

 They have difficulty with the “long view” of relationships and will react strongly to perceived slights or rejections.
 You are either “in” (the most wonderful friend in the world) or “out” (the worst of the worst).
 This is what theorists call polarisation or splitting and is caused by problems with our internal template for relationships.
 (More about BPD devaluation.)

 It doesn't take much to tip them over.

 BPD can make people hard to live with.

 People with BPD often appear to be unpredictable, because they don't have that core of stability to guide them through the ups and downs of life and the social world.

 They can also be volatile, highly influenced by the external environment - if those around them don't reflect back what they want, expect or need, they may become angry, or demanding.
 Depending on how important we are to them, they may lash out, take revenge, or dissolve in tears that can leave us feeling guilty, confused or frustrated, which may in turn, escalate their distress.

 This is why carers and people close to those with BPD often feel like they are treading on eggshells, fearful of triggering an outburst.

 Looking at the theory behind personality disorders and identity formation can help us understand adolescence as the second major crisis of the self (the first being the age of “practicing” when an infant starts to crawl).